 Irregular solar events cause irregular ionospheric and, hence, propagation variations.
 Examples of such solar events are solar flares, coronal mass ejections (CMEs), proton events, and coronal holes.
 These effects may be so intense, that all skywave propagation is blocked.

 Radio wave propagation is a very complex phenomenon that is well beyond the scope of these pages.
 General discussions of this topic are provided by ref.
 3B-3L.
+Investigation of multi-path shortwave propagation goes back at least to the mid-1920s (ref.
+4A).

 Clearly, it was of strategic military importance to be able to predict, with some degree of accuracy, what the optimum and maximum usable operating frequency would be.
 Several Luftwaffe radio information centers (Funkberatungsstellen, such as at the major research and test center at Rechlin, about 100 km northwest of Berlin) provided twice-monthly propagation forecasts for ground-ground and ground-air communications over several ranges and for several time periods.
 Ref.
 3M, 3Q.
 The Allied forces had similar services, e.g. ref.
 3N.